Thrill of a Romance (1945)

 He’s decided he wants to marry Cynthia, and he always gets what he wants.
 He has his secretary start the “sales campaign.”
 She arranges for their dates, (to the races, the ice follies, fancy restaurants) in an office designed to show off Technicolor’s glories.
 We’ve got a blue wall, magenta books and matching lipstick, chartreuse desk accessories, and crisp black blouse and phone.
 Win.

 The secretary does a great job making Bob seem like a human being.
-She even gets tickets for Cynthia’s aunt and uncle for the Ice-follies, explaining to Bob that it will help if Cynthia’s family likes him, too.
+She even gets tickets for Cynthia’s aunt and uncle for the Ice-Follies, explaining to Bob that it will help if Cynthia’s family likes him, too.
+Fun fact: it’s funny and quite fitting that Williams goes to see the Ice Follies since MGM started making swimming musicals after figure skater Sonja Henie made a series of profitable films for 20th Century Fox.
 Also, apparently in 1945, the Ice Follies included people dressed up like Louis XVI and Marie Antoinette standing around the rink.

 Bob wines and dines her, and leaves her alone at the table when he sees business associates nearby.
 It’s every girl’s dream.
 Bob eventually returns, explains that he’s basically had her investigated (she got good grades in high school and college, and she was popular) and then announces he’s going to marry her.